notwa/xyz123/README.md

 - Write/rewrite comments
 - Add BMP to xyz conversion
 - Write a proper readme
-- Complete list implementation
+- Test list implementation

 Notes
 -----

-The name "xyz123" pokes fun at the genericness of the name of the format it works with - not like I could come up with anything better.
+The name "xyz123" pokes fun at the genericness of the name of the format it works with.
+Mind you, I probably couldn't come up with anything better.